Black Press: Nisga'a Treaty editorials

-In 1998, company owner David Black instructed his British Columbia papers to publish a series of editorials opposing the Nisga'a Treaty, which was the first modern treaty in B.C. history, and not to publish editorials in favor of the treaty.
+In 1998, company owner David Black instructed his British Columbia papers to publish a series of editorials opposing the Nisga'a Treaty, which was the first modern treaty in B.C. history, and not to publish editorials in favour of the treaty.

 In January 1999, the NDP government filed a complaint to the B.C.
 Press Council against Black Press, arguing that its policy breached its duty to act in the public interest and violated the council's constitution.
 Black Press said that news coverage was not affected and editors were free to publish their opinions on their letters page.

 The Press Council sided with Black Press based on finding that its newspapers "did in fact carry a diversity of opinion on the Nisga'a Treaty, including those of Premier Glen Clark, Liberal Leader Gordon Campbell, Reform Party President Bill Vander Zalm as well as those of ordinary British Columbians".